IP-Benchmarks/MachineLearningRegressionBenchmark/README.md

 -   main - the main entry point in the application
 -   src - package containing the main classes used by the application
--   types - contains the types used by the scaler and models
+-   enums - contains the enums used by the gui, scaler and models
 -   helpers - is the package that contains static methods useful for the classes found in the src package

 # Application flow